Jon83Carvalho/DataAndArt/README.md

 ## ART 2 - Love word
-Extracts the frequency of the "love" word in different languages and expand and contracts the figure showing that the love is spread in a pulsing behavior.
+Extracts the frequency of the "love" word in different languages from twitter API and expand and contracts the figure showing that the love is spread in a pulsing behavior.
 One time growing, the other decreasing.

 ## ART 1 - Internet gender GAP